spideystreet/mediNote/docs/setup_log.md

     -   **Challenge:** Initial `abctl local install` attempts failed with `ImagePullBackOff` errors, indicating issues with the Kubernetes cluster pulling Docker images.
 This was primarily attributed to resource limitations in Docker Desktop.
     -   **Resolution:** Increasing allocated CPU and RAM for Docker Desktop resolved the `ImagePullBackOff` errors, and `abctl local install` completed successfully.
 The Airbyte UI became accessible at `http://localhost:8000`.

-## 4. Airbyte Source Configuration (Challenges & Solutions)
+## 4. Airbyte Source/Destination Configuration (Challenges & Solutions)

-After successfully deploying Airbyte with `abctl`, we faced challenges configuring the Airbyte source connector.
+After successfully deploying Airbyte with `abctl`, we faced challenges configuring Airbyte connectors to interact with our `docker-compose` services.

 -   **`FileNotFoundError` with Local File Source:** The Airbyte "File" source connector failed to access `patient_notes.json` from the local filesystem.
 This is a fundamental limitation of Kubernetes container isolation; containers cannot directly access the host's filesystem.
--   **Networking between `abctl` Kubernetes and Docker Compose:** Attempts to connect the Airbyte MongoDB source to our `docker-compose`-managed MongoDB container failed due to network isolation between the `abctl`-managed Kubernetes cluster's network and our `docker-compose` network.
+-   **Networking between `abctl` Kubernetes and Docker Compose:** Attempts to connect Airbyte connectors to our `docker-compose`-managed services (MongoDB, ClickHouse) failed due to network isolation between the `abctl`-managed Kubernetes cluster's network and our `docker-compose` network.
-    -   **Resolution:** The `medinote-mongo` container was explicitly connected to the `kind` Docker network (the network used by `abctl`'s Kubernetes cluster).
-This allowed the Airbyte connector to resolve `medinote-mongo` by its service name.
+    -   **Resolution:** The `medinote-mongo` and `medinote-clickhouse` containers were explicitly connected to the `kind` Docker network (the network used by `abctl`'s Kubernetes cluster).
+This allowed the Airbyte connectors to resolve these services by their hostnames.
 -   **MongoDB Replica Set Configuration for Airbyte:** The Airbyte MongoDB connector requires a replica set.
 After ensuring MongoDB was running as a replica set (even a single-node one) and disabling authorization for simplicity, the Airbyte MongoDB source connection was finally successful.

-    -   **ClickHouse Destination Setup:**
-        -   **Challenge:** Initial attempts to connect to `medinote-clickhouse` resulted in an "Unknown host" error, similar to MongoDB, due to network isolation.
-        -   **Resolution:** The `medinote-clickhouse` container was explicitly connected to the `kind` Docker network, allowing the Airbyte connector to resolve its hostname.
-The Airbyte ClickHouse destination was successfully configured using `medinote-clickhouse` as the host and `8123` as the port.

-    -   **ClickHouse Destination Setup:**
-        -   **Challenge:** Initial attempts to connect to `medinote-clickhouse` resulted in an "Unknown host" error, similar to MongoDB, due to network isolation.
-        -   **Resolution:** The `medinote-clickhouse` container was explicitly connected to the `kind` Docker network, allowing the Airbyte connector to resolve its hostname.
-The Airbyte ClickHouse destination was successfully configured using `medinote-clickhouse` as the host and `8123` as the port.

-## 5. Data Verification
+## 5. Data Verification (During Setup)

 -   **MongoDB Data Verification:**
     -   Accessed the MongoDB shell: `docker exec -it medinote-mongo mongosh`